kiliandangendorf/lc2mdl/README.md

 Convert Options
 -p, --prefercheckbox Prefer checkbox, if only two options (optionresponse).
--m, --multilang      Use Moodle's multilang-plugin in multilangugae text-output (translated and languageblock).
+-m, --multilang      Use Moodle's multilang-plugin in multilanguage text-output (translated and languageblock).
     --language       Give a default language as two-letter code, ex. "--language=de".
    	                 If "--language=xx" is set without --multilang, other translations different from "xx" will be truncated.
    	                 If "--language=xx" is not set default language is "de".